learn-co-curriculum/css-selectors/README.md

 `p:last-child` selects elements that are the last child when appearing inside a common parent.
 Such as `<div><p>I'm not selected</p><p>Neither am I</p><p>I'm selected</p></div>`

-These are just a few psuedo selectors, but there are many additional ones you can explore in the resource links provided at the botoom of this lesson.
+These are just a few pseudo selectors, but there are many additional ones you can explore in the resource links provided at the bottom of this lesson.

 ## Summary